rathishc12/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+import math as m
 ### Step 2:
+enter the given values
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
+add print statement using format str
 ### Step 5:
+end the program
 ### PROGRAM:
 ```
 import math as m